 Assign codes from category I12, Hypertensive chronic kidney disease, when both hypertension and a condition classifiable to category N18, Chronic kidney disease (CKD), are present.
-CKD should not be coded as hypertensive if the physician has specifically documented a different cause.
+CKD should not be coded as hypertensive if the provider indicates the CKD is not related to the hypertension.